Suitable sets for topological groups revisited: The existence of suitable sets in topological groups with an

 \section{The existence of suitable sets in topological groups with an $\omega^\omega$}

-In this section, we consider Question~\ref{q444} and give some partial answers to this question.
-We prove that, for any topological group $G$ with an $\omega^{\omega}$-base, if $G$ is a $k$-space then it has a suitable base.
+In this section, we consider the following Question~\ref{q444} and give some partial answers to this question.
+We prove that, for any topological group $G$ with an $\omega^{\omega}$-base, if $G$ is a $k$-space then it has a suitable set.
 Moreover, we show that every linearly orderable topological group with an $\omega^{\omega}$-base is metrizable; thus it has a suitable set.

 \begin{question} Let $G$ be a topological group with an $\omega^{\omega}$-base.
 Does $G$ have a suitable set? \end{question}

 Let $\omega^\omega$ be the set all the functions from $\omega$ to $\omega$ with the natural partial order defined by $\alpha\leq\beta$ iff $\alpha(n)\leq \beta(n)$ for all $\alpha, \beta\in \omega^\omega$.
 A topological space $(X, \tau)$ is said to be have an {\it $\omega^\omega$-base} if for each point $x\in X$ there exists a neighborhood base $\{U_{\alpha}[x]: \alpha\in\omega^\omega\}$ such that $U_{\beta}[x]\subset U_{\alpha}[x]$ for all $\alpha\leq\beta$ in $\omega^\omega$.
 Clearly, each first-countable space with an $\omega^\omega$-base.